unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **_False Aura._** You change the way the target appears to tek skills and tek effects, such as _detect tek_, that detect tek auras.
 You can make a nontek object appear tek, a tek object appear nontek, or change the object’s tek aura so that it appears to belong to a specific school of tek that you choose.
 When you use this effect on an object, you can make the false tek apparent to any creature that handles the item.

-**_Mask._** You change the way the target appears to tek skills and tek effects that detect creature types, such as a guardian’s Divine Sense or the trigger of a _symbol_ tek skill.
+**_Mask._** You change the way the target appears to tek skills and tek effects that detect creature types, such as a guardian’s Alien Sense or the trigger of a _symbol_ tek skill.
 You choose a creature type and other tek skills and tek effects treat the target as if it were a creature of that type or of that alignment.

 ##### Astral Projection